Discover the power of words to change the world.

 Language shapes our ideas about the world and our place in it.
 The English Department at Iona College will cultivate your passion for language, literature, and the power of the word.
 Our programs are rooted in traditional literary studies, engaging you in a rigorous analysis of literature that can begin with Shakespeare, Chaucer and Milton, then take you from the 18th-century novel to the graphic novel.
 You’ll learn the uses of language and rhetoric, appreciate the importance of historical and cultural context, and enjoy working closely with our active, lively and accomplished faculty.

 In addition to the undergraduate program in English, we offer a Master of Arts degree program, designed to provide a solid foundation for those interested in achieving teacher certification or working toward doctoral study––or anyone seeking personal and intellectual growth.
-Students may also purse the 5-year BA/MA in English.
+Students may also pursue the 5-year BA/MA in English.

 As an English major, you’ll hone your written and critical thinking skills, while developing the intellectual curiosity, creativity, independence, and ethical framework that will prepare you to make a difference in the world.
 The skills most valued by employers—the ability to analyze and synthesize information and to communicate clearly—are precisely the skills for which English majors are known.
 Whatever your next move may be––teaching, publishing, law, journalism, advertising, business, library science, theater, film––you’ll have the skills necessary to communicate with precision, dexterity, and clarity.